inventorypro1/inpro-backend-service/README.md

 It seems however that this guide assumes that you have the front end and backend as 2 separate running applications, which is perfect as this is what I wanted...
 A separation of concerns with respect to the front and back end.
 So I am going to have to split up the front and backend before following this guide I guess.

-Build the Docker image:
-docker build -t inpro-backend-service .

-So the docker-compose file works now.
-What you need to do next is push the docker images to your private registry at inventorypro1